Thank you for signing up to . You will receive a verification email shortly.

 "We are in a National Lockdown and this must be respected.
 The law requires a ‘reasonable excuse’ to leave your home or penalties will apply."

-What are the benefits of exercise during a winter lockdown?
+What are the benefits of exercise during lockdown?

-The idea of getting out early to exercise during the winter while it’s light outside might fill most of us with dread.
-But the benefits of exercise, even during the colder months and especially during the lockdown, have been widely attested to.
+The idea of getting out early to exercise either early in the morning or after working from home all day might fill most of us with dread.
+But the benefits of exercise, especially during the lockdown, have been widely attested reported.

 Physical benefits of exercise include: